How I Snagged $400 Flights to the USA at Christmas & Saved Our Family $7700!

 There are so many ways you can earn bonus points, on top of the ones you'll earn for everyday spending.
 You can convert your Woolworths Everyday Rewards points to Qantas Frequent Flyer points.
 They've got partnerships with Uber, Hello Fresh, Red Energy, and many other services you're likely using anyway.

-You can view the full list of partners here
+You can view the full list of partners where you can earn QFF points here

 A great tip that many don’t know about is to activate the free Qantas Frequent Flyer Chrome Extension.